bxparks/AceTime/USER_GUIDE.md

 because that is not affected by the time zone.
 However, the various date time components (year, month, day, hour, minute, seconds) will be different.

+#### Caching

+The conversion from an epochSeconds to date-time components using `ZonedDateTime::forEpochSeconds()` is an expensive operation (see [AutoBenchmark](examples/AutoBenchmark/)).
+To improve performance, the `BasicZoneSpecifier` and `ExtendedZoneSpecifier` implement internal caching based on the `year` component.
+This optimizes the most commonly expected use case where the epochSeconds is incremented by a clock (e.g. `SystemClock`) every second, and is converted to human-readable date-time components once a second.
+According to [AutoBenchmark](examples/AutoBenchmark/), the cache improves performance by a factor of 2-3X (8-bit AVR) to 10-20X (32-bit processors) on consecutive calls to `forEpochSeconds()` with the same `year`.

 ### TimePeriod

 The `TimePeriod` class can be used to represents a difference between two